MARCH 14 - 15, 2020 - RAIN OR SHINE!

 Presented by the American Indian Studies Program , American Indian Student Council, American Indian Student Services, Division of Student Affairs, Student Life and Development, and Associated Students, Inc.

-California State University, Long Beach’s annual Pow Wow, an American Indian social celebration, returns to the campus’ central quad on Saturday and Sunday, March 10 - 11, 2018.
+California State University, Long Beach’s annual Pow Wow, an American Indian social celebration, returns to the campus’ central quad on Saturday and Sunday, March 14 - 15, 2020.
 The largest spring event of its kind in Southern California, the Pow Wow at Cal State Long Beach is focused on displaying the university’s strong American Indian presence.
-Admission and parking are free.
-We strongly recommend spectators to bring folding chairs.
+Admission is free.
+A $10 PARKING PERMIT MUST BE PURCHASED EACH DAY TO PARK ON CAMPUS.

 Native foods such as mutton and beef stew, Navajo tacos, fry bread and Indian burgers will be on sale at the event, and American Indian vendors will be selling both traditional and contemporary American Indian art.